 After the form is submitted we then get in touch with you to schedule the migration for a time that is most convenient for you.

 The most recently redesigned section in the dashboard is “Kinsta DNS.”
 If you are taking advantage of our premium DNS services with Amazon Route 53, here is where you can manage all of your DNS records.
 It also support in-line editing for quick changes.

 We support the following records: A, AAAA, CNAME, MX, SPF, TXT, and SRV.
 You can also change the TTL time.

 And last but not least, we have the activity log.
-In here you can view all actions that are taken within your account, such as site creations, deletions, domain changes, etc. If you have multiple users on your account, this logs it globally so you can see who did what action.
+In here you can view all actions that are taken within your account within the last 8 weeks: such as site creations, deletions, domain changes, etc. If you have multiple users on your account, this logs it globally so you can see who did what action.